chocoby/buranko/README.md

 ## Integrate with `prepare-commit-msg`

-Add an issue id to commit comment using git hook.
+Add an issue ID to commit comment using git hook.

 `GIT-REPO/.git/hooks/prepare-commit-msg`